Priyank-Vaghela/Awesome-Bookmarklets/README.md

 # List of Awesome Bookmarklets

 > How to use?
-1. Select the code.
+1. Copy the code.
-2. Drag & drop into Bookmark bar.
+2. Drag & Drop into the Bookmark bar.
 3. Done!

 - ## Instant Web Proxy